Vitalik-Hakim/antimony/README.md

 their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the Antimony development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then one of the Antimony development team simply pulls it.

 If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion with the devs and community.